Visit Amy Porter Productions Website

 Elise Henry (BM 2009) Principal Second Flute, Los Angeles Philharmonic

-Marie (Mimi) Tachouet (BM 2006) Principal Flute, Lyric Opera of Chicago 2016 Paul Boylan Award, University of Michigan Alumni Council
+Marie (Mimi) Tachouet (BM 2006) Principal Flute, Lyric Opera of Chicago; Roosevelt University; 2016 Paul Boylan Award, University of Michigan Alumni Council

 Ali Dettmer (MM 2021) Third Flute/Piccolo Lima Symphony Orchestra (OH)